erikasan/IN4200/oblig_2/README.md

-To compile, change directory to serial_code/ or parallel_code/ and run
+To compile, change directory to serial_code/ or parallel_code/ respectively and run

 `make clean`